growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 Creating a system that embodies the three core properties can be achieved in a number of ways, depending on the paradigms you are employing in building it, but they are always driven by the same principles.

-- _Correctness_ is best accomplished by creating readable, independent, atomic and therefore testable functions.
+- _Correctness_ is best accomplished by creating readable, independent, atomic and therefore testable functionality.
 - _Extensibility_ is achieved by decoupling logically independent functionality and providing well defined communication channels in between.
 - _Maintainability_ is heavily driven by the other two and mainly constrains how those should be implemented.
 Or to put it another way: _Maintainability_ is a measure on how well the relevant driving principles are enforced throughout the system.